-Scar is a mark on the skin which is left after a wound, injury, burns or surgical operation.
+A scar is a mark on the skin that is left after a wound, injury, burn or surgical operation.
 Scarring is a natural part of the healing process after an injury.
 Its appearance and treatment depend on multiple factors.

 Flat, pale scars

-The most common type of scars are the flat, pale scar.
-Majority of people would have such scar on their body.
-Initially, they may be angry, red and raised after the wound has healed, but will become paler and flatter naturally over time as the skin heals.
+The most common type of scars is the flat, pale scar.
+The majority of people have such scar on their body.
+When fresh, such scars may look angry, red, and then raised - after the wound has healed, but will naturally become paler and flatter over time, as the skin heals.
 This process can take up to two years, and there will always be some visible evidence of the original wound.